The charge of the 51 Italian startups at CES 2023-breakinglatest.news-Breaking Latest News

 Visitors who will also be able to get to know the world of made in Italy innovationthanks to the presence of 51 startups that come from practically every part of our country: 9 are part of the delegations of the Marche Region, 10 of that of Sardegna Ricerche, plus others from Piedmont, Lazio, Lombardy and from Liguria, which this year has proved to be a forge of ideas.
 Among the examples of ideas developed by Italian startups: la cover for smartphones with display to display a personalized graphic (changing that instead of changing the whole cover), i parastinchi football with sensors that detect the actions and plays of the wearer, a purifier wearable, a device of biometric unlock with brain waves and many (but really many) AI systems to process large amounts of data, identifying links between different variables, formulating behavioral predictions or finding the best way to save energy.

-He is also part of the delegation the Trieste technological research institution Area Science Parkwhich has organized an Academy dedicated to startups, a training course to teach them how to make the most of an experience like that of Las Vegas in terms of business opportunities.
+He is also a partner of the delegation the national research body Area Science Parkwhich has organized an Academy dedicated to startups, a training course to teach them how to make the most of an experience like that of Las Vegas in terms of business opportunities.

 In the city of Nevada there will also be a team from the Italian Tech editorial staff: we will follow the most important events and tell them on our pages, obviously starting with those related to Italy.